 Estradiol patch (Absorbed through the skin)

-Treats hot flashes and vaginal problems during menopause.
+Treats symptoms of menopause (including hot flashes and vaginal problems) in women with a uterus.
 Also treats low estrogen levels and prevent osteoporosis after menopause.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to estradiol, are pregnant, or have a blood clotting disorder, liver disease, or a history of heart attack or stroke.
-Tell your doctor if you have a history of cancer.
+Do not use if you had an allergic reaction to estradiol, or if you have unusual vaginal bleeding that has not been checked by your doctor.
+Do not use it if you have liver disease, breast cancer, estrogen-dependent tumors, bleeding problems, blood clots, dementia, heart or blood vessel disease, or had a heart attack or stroke.

 How to Use This Medicine: